namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 9/25/24
+- Continue with 2017

 ### 9/24/24
-- Continuing work on 2017
+- Continued working on 2017 - mostly brainstorming and researching
-- Have a dentist appointment during lunch so maybe a few minutes late to team building
+- Found an example of a collapsible grid with a help from Hunter and also learned that backend paging is possible with vm-grid when we get to PHX-2653

 ### 9/23/24
 - Fixed a filtering bug with vm-filter - FE-209